-After the sync back to Acoustic Campaign, the Contact Insight iframe will definitely show the web form submission because now Acoustic Campaign has a RECIPIENT_ID and CRM_SYNC_ID match from CRM.
+After the sync back to Acoustic Campaign, the Contact Insight iframe will show the web form submission because now Acoustic Campaign has a RECIPIENT_ID and CRM_SYNC_ID match from CRM.

 Opt-in a syncing lead or Contact

-For assistance in creating a web form, contact the client support team.
+If you need help in creating a web form, contact the client support team.